Toma400/Baedoor_Encyclopaedia/Author.md

 I started my modding journey from small Battle for Wesnoth mod made in around 2012.
 Since it uses original images from World of Tanks, I upload it privately, as I can't do it officially due to copyrights.

-Wrench means status of support - if the mod is maintained anymore.
+Wrench means status of support - if the mod is still maintained.

 | 🔧 | Name                     | Original game      | Description                                                                                                 | Download                                                                                      |
 |---|--------------------------|--------------------|-------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|